loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 function.
 A definition consists of a name, a type, and a value.
 The distinction between values and commands is the most interesting piece.
 Commands come into play in the bodies of lambdas.
 Commands consist of let-bindings, case-expressons, or function calls.
-Notably, the only way to terminate a chain of commands is by a function call ($z(v)$), which ensures that #ln is written in continuation-passing style.
+Note that the only way to terminate a sequence of commands is by a function call $z(v)$.
+This ensures that #ln is written in continuation-passing style.

 == Continuation-passing Style
 _Continuation-passing style_ (CPS) is a style where control is passed